Current

 of every kind of water: running and boiling,

-fire water, ice,
+fire and ice, river,

-river, reservoir, rose.
+reservoir, rose.

 I daydream you’re burying your face in my breasts.